 While preparing for a competition, Doug implemented a “water cut” technique to lose 12 pounds the week before his event.
 Like a carnivore diet, the protocol removes all sugar and starch and emphasizes fat and protein.
 “That morning, I decided to just stay with it.
 I had bacon and eggs, skipped the hashbrowns, and had a good day at the contest.”
 That was a year and a half ago, and Doug has continued with the diet ever since.

 Doug is happy with all the ways a carnivore diet has improved his health and the overall aging process.
 For years, he had dealt with debilitating migraines that frequently landed him in the hospital.
-“Getting rid of my migraines was the number one benefit for me,” Doug shares with Revero coach Tracy.
+“Getting rid of my migraines was the number one benefit for me,” Doug shares.
 “I’ve only had four headaches since starting carnivore, and they are the kind that goes away quickly with an Advil.”

 Additionally, Doug has found a meat-based diet offers the energy and workout recovery he needs to stay competitive.
 “There was no hindrance to my competitive ability,” he notes.
 “My starting weight was around 237, but I had to drop down to 198 pounds to qualify for nationals.
 I made that goal easily in four months on carnivore.”
 At 6’1” and fueled by meat, Doug effortlessly maintains a healthy weight of 205 pounds when not in competition.